pypyr/docs/content/docs/steps/venv.md

 ```

 Only `path` is mandatory.
 The other optional values you only need to specify
-if you want to override the default value.
+if you want to override their default values.

 ### path
 - Mandatory.